rugbyprof/4883-Programming_Techniques/Assignments/A01/README.md

 If you have had me before, and this seems **TL;DR** make sure you:

 1. Are on my slack channel: https://griffin-courses.slack.com
-2. Are on my discord server: https://discord.gg/4Un4Ya
-3. Add yourself to the class roster
+2. Add yourself to the class roster
-4. Make sure you add an image or avatar in your slack and discord profiles.
+3. Make sure you add an image or avatar to your slack profile.
 (These will also be placed into the class roster).

 ### Team Chat